meganclapinski25/ecommerce-tutorial/P09-Remove-Item-From-Cart/readme.md

----
-title: "Remove Item From Cart"
+# Remove Item From Cart
-slug: remove-item-from-cart
----

 In this chapter there will be 2 videos that will guide you in: